StefanoDalMas/SpotifyDirectManager_MSP432/README.md

 Project for Embedded Software for the IoT

 TODO
-- Get data from microphone
-- Format string to make a PUT
+- Test Spotify POST and GET APIs
-- serial communication with MSP432
+- serial communication between ESP32 and MSP432
-- Develop SVM / CNN
+- Develop SVM / CNN (Local/Edge Impulse)
 - merge all